pairwise-tech/code-runner-api/README.md

 ## Deployment

-The app is deployed to Google Cloud App Engine using Google Cloud Build when any commits are pushed to the `master` branch.
+This app is currently not deployed anywhere and only runs locally.